streamlit/streamlit/docs/getting_started.md

 ## Visualize data

-Text is great, but Streamlit's true power comes from the ability to quickly manipulate data, display it, and share it.
-In this section, you'll learn how to use Streamlit commands that are used with data frames, charts, histograms, and more.
+Text is great, but Streamlit's strenght is the ability to quickly manipulate data, display it, and share it.
+In this section, you'll learn how to use Streamlit methods to create interactive tables, charts, histograms, and more.

 ```eval_rst
 .. tip::